CopernicaMarketingSoftware/Documentation/Publisher/en/rest-get-minirule.md

 'https://api.copernica.com/v1/minirule/$id?access_token=xxxx'

-In this, $id needs to be replaced by the numerical identifier or the name of the minirule you wish to request the selections for.
+The `$id` needs to be replaced by the numerical identifier or the name of the minirule you wish to request the selections for.

 ## Available parameters